Oura Ring vs Garmin: I tried these two premium fitness tracker brands at the same time - here's what I learnt

 On Garmin, the readiness score is called the 'Body Battery'.
 It gives an insight into how your energy levels change throughout the day, draining when your body and mind are stressed or increasing when you take time out to recharge, which can help you to prioritise more downtime in your day.
 Post-workout, it will also share your estimated recovery time.

-Of course, it’s important to remember that if a fitness tracker is telling you you’re well rested but feel exhausted, you should listen to your body and prioritise rest.
-I find it fascinating to learn more about how my body recovers and these insights really encourage me to tune into what my body needs and honour that throughout the day.
+Overall, the recovery data on the Oura Ring is clearer and more specific, but of course, it's still important to listen to your body.
+I find it fascinating to learn more about how my body recovers, and these insights really encourage me to tune into what my body needs and honour that throughout the day.

 Health monitoring on Oura Ring vs Garmin